paulmillr/noble-ciphers/README.md

 ```

 For specific APIs, see [salsa](#salsa), [chacha](#chacha) and [aes](#aes)
 sections below.
-All available algorithms:
+All available imports:

 ```js
 // AEADs